Welcome to Aurora

 Aurora is the only alternative school setting in New Orleans with a facility tailor made for Aurora students.
 The Aurora building is its own community with small classrooms, dedicated intervention and sensory spaces, and an outdoor playground and basketball court.
 Adjacent to Behrman Park, our school site is on the Tubman Park Campus which hosts Tubman Montessori and our Constellations Program.

-Our Purpose
+Our Program

 At Aurora, a low student-teacher ratio and focus on relationships and community help reduce student behaviors and emotional difficulties.
-This allows students to Our program is a full academic day, with teachers teaching Tier 1 curriculum in English language arts, Math, Science, and Social Studies.

 School Staffing